Lasfit 3″ LED Pod Lights – Install & Review & Overview on 3rd Gen Tacoma

 Final Thoughts

-The spot beam pattern is very tight and has a very sharp cutoff, so they are definitely a distance light.
+The spot beam pattern is very tight and has a very sharp cutoff, so they are a distance light.
 The beam pattern might be the only thing I would actually change at this point.
-The other patterns might be too blinding on the hood though now that I think about it, so I’m not sure.
+The other patterns might be too blinding on the hood though now that I think about it.
 Either way, make sure to order yours with the pattern that’s most beneficial to you.

 One thing I didn’t mention before is how they look when they’re installed.
 I wasn’t sure if they would bother me or my line of sight, but they don’t.
 I actually think they look pretty cool.
-The low-profile ditch light brackets from Cali Raised LED are absolutely low profile.
-You’ll realize that once you get them installed, but they are built well and work great.
+The low-profile ditch light brackets from Cali Raised LED are VERY low profile.

 Are these pods the spots?